zhouhanjiang/MySQL-Front/Readme.txt

 Note: MPHexEditor was developed by Markus Stephany, who stopped his work.
 Later on the Delphi Code Revival project worked on it - but seems not very long.
-Inside this project there is a own transformation from Delphi 7 to Delphi XE2.
+Inside this project there is an own transformation from Delphi 7 to Delphi XE2.